cirosantilli/linux-cheat/kernel/index.md

     - system calls
     - module insertion/removal
-    - scheduled kernel processes such as softirqs
+    - scheduled kernel processes such as softirqs.

+        those are run in kernel threads

 - interrupt handlers cannot be interrupted by anyting else, not even other interrupt handlers.